Carr Fire updated: Here’s what we know

 Cause: Vehicle malfunction on Monday afternoon at Highway 299 and Carr Powerhouse Road in Whiskeytown.

-Evacuations: More than 38,000 have been ordered to evacuate from communities on both sides of the Sacramento River, although precise numbers were not yet available Friday morning.
+Evacuations: More than 38,000 have been ordered to evacuate from communities on both sides of the Sacramento River.

 Damages: 500 homes destroyed, 75 damaged, 4,978 threatened.